 - Muscle cramps

 If untreated, severe dehydration can lead to shock and death.
-People with weakened
+Those with weak immune

-Your healthcare provider will ask about your past health and travel history.
-You will
+Your child's healthcare provider will ask about your child's past health and travel

 For diarrhea that is worse than normal, see a healthcare provider.
 Don’t treat it